NZMSA/2016-Phase-2/Auckland/Day 3/3.5 Integrate Database to Solution/README.md

 - For Visual Studio: Right-click your project, click Manage NuGet Packages, search for the `Microsoft.Azure.Mobile.Client` package, then click Install.
 - For Xamarin Studio: Right-click your project, click Add > Add NuGet Packages, search for the `Microsoft.Azure.Mobile.Client` package, and then click Add Package.

+NOTE: Make sure to add it to all your solutions!

 If we want to use this SDK we add the following using statement
 ```C#